Public Profile Matters: A Scalable Integrated Approach to Recommend Citations in the Wild: Experiments and Results

-\paragraph{Results: End-to-End System.} We evaluate our complete system with other standard baselines in Table \ref{tab:end-end-system-results} as detailed in our experimental setup.
+We evaluate our complete system with other standard baselines in Table \ref{tab:end-end-system-results} as detailed in our experimental setup.
 We outperform the SOTA citation recommendation systems and establish a new state-of-the-art on all datasets across all metrics.
+All the results are consistent with the inference reported in \cite{goyal-etal-2024-symtax} with ArSyTa and arXiv being the toughest benchmarks owing to their broad spectrum of scientific papers.